Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Introduction

 together with elements permuting the basis and elements sending some $s_i$ to its inverse $\overline{s}_i$.
 For an explicit presentation see \cite{McCool}.
 Equip $\Out$ with the word metric associated to this generating set.
 We aim to understand the geometry $\Out$ as a metric space.
 Specifically, we want to understand the quasi-geodesics in $\Out$.

-A common way to generate a path connecting a point in $\Out$ to the identity is to use the Stallings' Folding Algorithm \cite{stallingsfolding}.
+A common way to generate a path connecting a point in $\Out$ to the identity is to use the seminal idea of Stallings' Folding Algorithm \cite{stallingsfolding} which we discuss here briefly.
 One can create a model for $\Out$ by considering the space of graphs $x$ of rank $n$ where the oriented edges are labeled by elements of $\F$ inducing an isomorphism $\mu \from \pi_1(x) \to \F$ (defined up to conjugation and graph automorphism).
 We refer to $\mu$ as the \emph{marking map}.
-A Stallings fold is a quotient map from $x$ to another labeled graph $x'$,
+For another such marked graph $x'$ with marking map $\mu' \from \pi_1(x') \to \F$, we say $x'$ is obtained from $x$ by a \emph{fold} if there is a quotient map from $x$ to $x'$,

-where edges are identified according to their labels (see Section~\ref{Sec:Fold} for details).
-Stallings Folding theorem provides an algorithm for finding a sequence of folds connecting any two such labeled graphs.